 There may be new names on this list for some of you and some exciting songs waiting to be discovered.
 There is also the return of artists I’ve featured in previous years.
-Whilst some of these songs were released this year, some were released a few years ago as I’ve only stumbled upon them!
+Whilst some of these songs were released this year, some were released a few years ago – I’ve only stumbled upon them!

 As always, my choices are an eclectic mix – it’s always difficult to place them in order as some are fairly recent releases and won’t have the same number of plays the older songs have.